doug-martin/nest-module-examples/example-6/README.md

 ```

-This decorator will allow us to inject the logger so we can replace the implementation later on without having to change our class.We'll see its usage in a bit.
+This decorator will allow us to inject the logger so we can replace the implementation later on without having to change our class.
+We'll see its usage in a bit.

 Finally we can define our dynamic module.
 ```